hexalang/Hexa/docs/reference.md

 // Iterating over a number (0 to N-1)
 var count = 100
-for i in count { // Can be any integer expression including sized like `1u8`
+for i in count { // Can be any integer including sized like `UInt8`
 	// Idiomatic -> iterates from 0 to count-1
 }